Worapitcha5972/Hotel_Revenue/README.md

 # Hotel Revenue
-> This repository houses a project dedicated to analyzing hotel revenue utilizing an extensive hotel revenue dataset.
+> This repository houses a project dedicated to analyzing hotel revenue utilizing an extensive hotel revenue dataset from [Absent Data](https://absentdata.com/data-analysis/where-to-find-data/)

 > By addressing three key requirements:
 >  1. Tracking the annual growth of the hotel